kinshuk4/daily-coding-problem-solutions/problem701_750/README.md

 ```

 Write a program that takes in an array of integers representing byte values, and returns whether it is a valid UTF-8 encoding.

+## Daily Coding Problem: Problem #717 [Medium]

+This problem was asked by Facebook.

+A builder is looking to build a row of N houses that can be of K different colors.
+He has a goal of minimizing cost while ensuring that no two neighboring houses are of the same color.

+Given an N by K matrix where the nth row and kth column represents the cost to build the nth house with kth color, return the minimum cost which achieves this goal.